Gender equality in higher education

 The number of graduates decreased in the 2016/17 academic year compared with the previous academic year.
 A total of 63,400 students graduated from first and second-cycle programmes in the academic year of 2016/17, of whom 40,700 were women and 22,700 men.

 Third-cycle students and programmes

-During the last ten-year period the gender ratio among active third-cycle students has been more or less in balance and this was also the case in 2015, when there were 47 per cent men and 53 per cent women.
+During the last ten-year period the gender ratio among third-cycle students has been more or less in balance and this was also the case in autumn 2017, when 48 per cent were women and 52 per cent men.

-More men than women were studying full time, 63 per cent compared with 55 per cent of the women.
-Women were more likely than men to have degrees of activity between 41 and 79 per cent.
+More men than women were studying full time in autumn 2017, 60 per cent compared with 53 per cent women.

 Student completion rates

-A larger proportion of men had been awarded degrees within five years (53 per cent) than women (45 per cent) but after eight years graduation rates were as high for women as for men (76 per cent in both cases).
+A larger proportion of men had been awarded degrees within five years (50 per cent) than women (44 per cent).

 The gender ratio among research and teaching staff has grown more even during the past years, generally speaking.
-In 2005 40 per cent were women, a proportion that had risen to 44 per cent in 2015 (FTEs).
+In 2007 41 per cent were women, a proportion that had risen to 46 per cent in 2017 (FTEs).

 There are differences in the proportions of women in different employment categories but they all lie within the 40–60 per cent range, except for professors.
 Among professors, the proportion of women was 28 per cent in 2017, an increase of one percentage compared with the previous year.

-To encourage a rise in the proportion of women professors the Government set targets for their recruitment at 34 HEIs for the period 2012–2015.
-These targets were determined on the basis of the recruitment base (senior lecturers and postdoctoral research fellows) in different fields of research.
+To encourage a rise in the proportion of female professors the Government has set new recruitment targets for the period 2017–2019.
+These targets were determined for each institution on the basis of the recruitment base (senior lecturers, postdoctoral research fellows, and associate senior lecturers) in different fields of research.
 The targets include promotions to professorships and visiting professors but not adjunct professors.
 There have been targets of this kind since 1997, except for an intermission between 2009 and 2011.
-The targets apply to the proportion of women recruited during a four-year period, irrespective of whether they stay on at the HEI or not.